-Priority axis 5 - Technical Assistance ID Indicator Measurement unit Target value (2023) Source of data 5.1.1 Percentage of projects committed and finished % of submitted projects 25.00 Programme Monitoring 5.1.2 N. of major publicity events for beneficiaries and applicants Publicity Event 6.00 Observation 5.1.3 N. of employees (FTEs) whose salaries are co-financed by technical assistance Number 7.00 Programme Monitoring
+ID Indicator Measurement unit Target value (2023) Source of data 5.1.1 Percentage of projects committed and finished % of submitted projects 25 Programme Monitoring 5.1.2 Number of major publicity events for beneficiaries and applicants Publicity Events 6 Observation 5.1.3 Number of employees (FTEs) whose salaries are co- financed by technical assistance Number 7 Programme Monitoring

-2.B.6 Categories of intervention
+2.B.6.
+Categories of intervention

-Corresponding categories of intervention based on a nomenclature adopted by the Commission, and an indicative breakdown of Union support.
+Corresponding categories of intervention based on a nomenclature adopted by the Commission, and an indicative breakdown of the Union support.